 Rasa Dhatu – the first tissue of the body

 That means the particular sense object, which is perceived by the tongue, is called rasa or the guna (qualities), which can be perceived by the rasanendriya, is called rasa.

 Rasa are basically divided into six type based on its perception that is:

-Madhura Rasa , amla Rasa, lavana rasa, katu rasa, tikta rasa, kasaya rasa.
+Sweet taste, amla Rasa, lavana rasa, pungent rasa, tikta rasa, kasaya rasa.

-Once again, based on the actions of rasa the rasas are divided into two types i. e. , soumya rasa and agneya rasa,
+Once again, based on the actions of rasa the tastes are divided into two types i. e. , soumya rasa and agneya rasa,

 Panchamahabhootha of Rasa:

-Regarding composition of amla and lavana rasas there is difference of opinion between charaka and shurshrutha.
+Regarding composition of amla and lavana tastes there is difference of opinion between charaka and Surshrutha.

-The composition given in above table proposed by charaka.
-According to shushrutha amla is composed of jala and tejas and lavana is of prithvi and tejas.
+The composition given in above table was proposed by Charaka.
+According to sushrutha amla is composed of jala and tejas and lavana is of prithvi and tejas.

 Amla (sour) is Snigdha, ushna (hot), guru